mactrem/com-tiles/README.md

 ## Cloud Optimized Map Tiles (COMTiles)

 Based on the ideas of [Cloud Optimized GeoTIFF](https://www.cogeo.org/) and extended for the usage of raster and in particular vector map tiles.
+COMTiles are a streamable and read optimized file archive for hosting map tilesets at global scale in a cloud object storage and accessing the tiles or tile batches via http range requests.
 The main focus of COMTiles is to significantly reduce coasts for the hosting of large raster and vector tilesets at global scale in the cloud.
 COMTiles aims to be a MBTiles database for the cloud.